needle-tools/needle-engine-support/documentation/technical-overview.md

 ### NEEDLE_techniques_webgl

-This extension builds upon the archived KHR_techniques_webgl extension and extends it in a few crucial places.
+This extension builds upon the archived [`KHR_techniques_webgl`](https://github.com/KhronosGroup/glTF/tree/main/extensions/2.0/Archived/KHR_techniques_webgl) extension and extends it in a few crucial places.
+While the original extension was specified against WebGL 1.0, we're using it with WebGL 2.0 here and have added a number of  uniform types.

 ```json
 "KHR_techniques_webgl": {